unparalleled-js/docs-1/workbot-for-teams/workbot-triggers.md

         <tr>
             <td>Example input value</td>
             <td>
-              Displays the example input value when the field is empty in the task module.
+              Displays a placeholder for the field in the task module.
 Useful in giving the user a sense of what the requested input should look like, as well as the desired format.
             </td>
         </tr>
         <tr>